 The latest company event was an important event for the company but its only one corporate event from many.
-During the past months, Apple is facing a huge pressure from Trump to produce Apple’s products in the US, which will increase the products’ prices.
+During the past months, Apple is facing huge pressure from Trump to produce Apple’s products in the US, which will increase the products’ prices.
 Moreover, the iCloud was in the middle of a massive data breach.
 These are a small sample from 25 events related to Apple during the past 90 days.

 (event-driven score is scaled between 0-1 where bellow 0.5 points to a bearish event-driven score based on events during the filtered period, above 0.5 points to bullish event-driven score) clicking here to trial our system

-In today’s rapidly changing environment it is essential to be able to track corporate events such as M&A, new deals, partnerships, ESG, regulatory decisions, management and stakeholders changes, expansions to new market or product categories, new products, price changes, new agreements, FDA decisions, financial reports related events, macroeconomics and much more…..
+In today’s rapidly changing environment it is essential to be able to track corporate events such as M&A, new deals, partnerships, ESG, regulatory decisions, management and stakeholders changes, expansions to new market or product categories, new products, price changes, new agreements, FDA decisions, financial reports related events, macroeconomics, and much more.

-Using big data and NLP technologies to capture alpha by collecting, structure and reveal events from news articles, press releases, and financial social media.
-Our data is presenting on visually compelling, interactive dashboards on your PC and mobile.
+Using big data and NLP technologies to capture alpha by collecting, structuring, and revealing events from news articles, press releases, and financial social media.

 (Views and recommendations given in this section are for research purposes only.
 Please consult your financial adviser before taking any position in the stock/s or currencies mentioned.)
 Neither First to invest. nor any of its officers, employees, representatives, agents or independent contractors are, in such capacities, licensed financial advisors, registered investment advisers or registered broker-dealers.
 First to invest does not provide investment or financial advice or make investment recommendations.
 Nothing contained in this communication constitutes a solicitation, recommendation, promotion, endorsement or offer by First to invest of any particular security, transaction or investment.)